wanderview/wanderview.github.com/source/_posts/2018-04-06-clients-api-in-firefox-59.markdown

 ---

 Firefox 59 shipped a few weeks ago and includes a new implementation of the service worker Clients API.
-It took me close to a year to complete these rewrite.
-This post will discuss why the Clients API needed to reworked and will describe the design of the new architecture.
+It took me close to a year to design and code these changes.
+This post will discuss why the Clients API needed to be reworked and will describe the new architecture.

 <!-- more -->